The churches in Church at Castle are founder members of Cambridge Churches Homeless Project.

 Training for all volunteers is provided in the autumn.

-You can find more information, an update on the 2017/18 season project and details of how to volunteer from the 2018-19 season from Cambridge Churches Homeless Project.
+You can find more information and details of how to volunteer from Cambridge Churches Homeless Project.

 A prayer for CCHPMay God bless us with discomfort at easy answers,